Landcare-Groups/landcare-design-system/docs/branding/logos.md

 ---

-## Logo Variations
+## National Logo Variations
+### Landcare Australia Logo
+The Landcare Australia logo includes the "Caring Hands" symbol and the "Landcare" wordmark followed by "Australia".
+This version should only be used with express permission of Landcare Australia.

+### Junior Landcare Logo
+The Junior Landcare logo includes the "Caring Hands" symbol, the "Junior" "Landcare" wordmarks.
+This version should only be used with express permission of Landcare Australia.

+### Coastcare Logo
+The Coastcare logo includes the "Caring Hands" symbol and the "Coastcare" wordmark.
+Note, this logo doesn't include the "Australia" wordmark.
+This version should only be used with express permission of Landcare Australia.

-### Primary Logo
+### Landcare Agriculture Logo
-The primary Landcare logo includes the "Caring Hands" symbol and the "Landcare" wordmark.
-This version is used for most applications and represents the entire organisation.
+The Landcare Agriculture logo includes the "Caring Hands" symbol and the "Landcare" wordmark followed by "Agriculture".
+This version should only be used with express permission of Landcare Australia.

+### Landcarer Logo
+The Landcarer logo includes the "Caring Hands" symbol and the "Landcarer" wordmark.
+Note, this logo doesn't include the "Australia" wordmark.
+This version should only be used with express permission of Landcare Australia.

+---
+## Group Logo Variations
-### Customised Logo
+### Landcare Group Logo
-Customised logos allow the inclusion of a specific group or region name beneath the "Caring Hands" symbol.
+Customised logos allow the inclusion of a specific group or region name beneath the "Caring Hands" symbol, followed by the "Landcare" wordmark.
 These logos are created and approved by Landcare Australia to maintain consistency.

-### Secondary Logo
+### Coastcare Group Logo
-A simpler logo version, without the group name or additional text, is available for limited applications, such as small-scale use.
+Customised logos allow the inclusion of a specific group or region name beneath the "Caring Hands" symbol, followed by the "Landcare" wordmark.
+These logos are created and approved by Landcare Australia to maintain consistency.

+### Junior Landcare Group logo
+Customised logos allow the inclusion of a specific junior group name beneath the "Caring Hands" symbol.
+These logos are created and approved by Landcare Australia to maintain consistency.

+---

 ### Monochrome and Reversed Logos
 - **Monochrome Logo**: Used for single-colour printing in black or white.